 Woah!
 What is this?
 Just when we thought the extended single was part of yesteryear…..

 By the way, I love knowing Capitol’s far superior US album- which has since become part of the Beatles official discography- was so popular in the UK, it wound up charting (mono pressing is the best).
 In 1976, Parlophone realized it was still selling well, so, they finally released the stereo version and used the same crappy Capitol Records duophonic mixes of the three songs on side two.
-It’s fascinating to note, in 1971, George Martin had created fresh true stereo mixes of said three songs for the German release of the US Capitol creation.
-Great job there, guys!
+It’s fascinating to note, in 1971, George Martin had created fresh true stereo mixes of three songs for the German release of the US Capitol creation (“All You Need Is Love” had already been mixed to stereo).
+Great job there, Parlophone!

 Album: “The Beatles” (11/22/68).

 Hooray!
 Again, they got it right and in time for Christmas ‘68!
 Even Capitol followed the renegotiated contract!
 What a great way to celebrate the band’s new company, Apple……with a big, two record set album including a poster and pin ups!